ainzzorl/goodcode/_articles/error-prone-test-helper.md

   }
 ```

-Main [`doTest` method](https://github.com/google/error-prone/blob/c601758e81723a8efc4671726b8363be7a306dce/test_helpers/src/main/java/com/google/errorprone/CompilationTestHelper.java#L293-L346) that compiles the supplied code and compares the output to the expectations:
+The main [`doTest` method](https://github.com/google/error-prone/blob/c601758e81723a8efc4671726b8363be7a306dce/test_helpers/src/main/java/com/google/errorprone/CompilationTestHelper.java#L293-L346) that compiles the supplied code and compares the output to the expectations:
 ```java
   /** Performs a compilation and checks that the diagnostics and result match the expectations. */ public void doTest() {